 Jones and Gregory (2010) used focus groups with student participants (aged 18-22 years) from a regional Australian university to examine their attitudes and likely impact of four text warnings using examples of international alcohol products as stimuli.
 Three of the four warnings used as stimuli included warnings to avoid drinking while pregnant.
 The warnings also covered cancer, drink-driving and operating machinery.
 Prior to being exposed to the stimuli, participants noted they had previously seen warnings on international products but not on Australian produced products.
-Note that data collection occurred prior to the launch of DrinkWise Australia's voluntary labelling initiative.
+Note that data collection occurred prior to the launch of DrinkWise voluntary labelling initiative.
 After being shown the examples of international warnings they were asked if they thought exposure to them would influence their attitudes or behaviours.
 The majority didn't believe they would be effective as they perceived the warnings were more relevant to those who drank more than them or to some other demographic group.
 Participants consistently mentioned the formatting of the stimuli stating that the warning label looks like an ingredients list and would not be noticed, contained too much text, or that it was too small to be noticed.
 Suggested improvements to warning labels were to increase the size and include more colour, use clearer or larger text, and to include pictures, with participants comparing the warnings to graphic cigarette warnings.

-Coomber, Hayley, and Miller (2018) used a qualitative approach with Australian university students aged 18-25 years, to explore their response to the DrinkWise suite of warnings.
+Coomber et al (2018) used a qualitative approach with Australian university students aged 18-25 years, to explore their response to the DrinkWise suite of warnings.
 This included the standard pictogram and the voluntary warning statement.
 Using stimuli of enlarged versions of the warnings, and also images of alcohol products with warnings, focus groups were used to discuss the warnings.
 Some participants had reported seeing warnings whilst drinking in the past, while others had not noticed them prior to participating in the focus groups.
 Upon first viewing the warnings, most participants commented on the small size of the warning relative to the overall product brand labels.

-We have included the findings from a study of French postpartum and pregnant women.
-The French experience is relevant as the standard pictogram in Australia and New Zealand is based on the French pictogram, and is a similar size and in similar locations on packaged alcohol (Dumas, Toutain, Hill, & Simmat-Durand, 2018; Siggins Miller 2017).
-The French pictogram has been required on packaged alcohol sold in French Territories since 2007 (Dumas et al. (2018).
-Using a cross-sectional survey Dumas et al. (2018) reported awareness of the French pictogram among French postpartum and pregnant women at 66.1%.
-Drinkers were significantly more likely to be aware of the pictogram than non-drinkers (77.3% versus 54.3%; P<0.001).
-When drinking behaviour was controlled, older women were less likely to be aware of the pictogram, as were women with a low level of education and single women.
+The awareness findings from a study of French postpartum and pregnant women were also included in this review.
+The French experience is relevant as the standard pictogram in Australia and New Zealand is based on the French pictogram, and is a similar size and is in similar locations on packaged alcohol (Dumas et al 2018; Siggins Miller 2017).
+The French pictogram has been required on packaged alcohol sold in France since 2007 (Dumas et al. (2018).
+In a study using a cross-sectional survey design, assessed as high quality, Dumas et al. (2018) estimated awareness of the French pictogram among French postpartum and pregnant women at 66.1%.
+Drinkers were significantly more likely to be aware of the pictogram than non-drinkers (77.3% versus 54.3%; p<0.001).
+When drinking behaviour was controlled, older women were less likely to be aware of the pictogram, as were women with a lower level of education and single women.